 The FPS as a genre also has its roots on PC: how many of us can remember sweatily inserting a DOOM floppy disk into our Windows 95 computer the size of a small aircraft carrier?
 It’s not only where the genre was popularised, but also where it continues to thrive and evolve with next-level visuals or retro throwbacks being just a couple of the choices afforded to players.

-To satisfy the bloodthirsty, we’ve compiled a list of the FPS games on PC you should play, ranging from the recent to the old and those that are excellent homages to the latter.
+To satisfy the bloodthirsty, we’ve compiled a list of the best FPS games on PC you should play, ranging from the recent to the old and those that are excellent homages to the latter.

 This list isn’t in any particular order, but you can make your own ranking up if you so wish.
 We’re also excluding FPS games that aren’t only first-person, such as PUBG.
 Bear in mind that the competitive multiplayer portions of these games may not be as popular as they once were, or they could be the second entry and refuse to die.